Gradient estimators for parameter inference in discrete stochastic kinetic models: Gradient Estimation in Gillespie SSA for Steady-State Observables

-This choice of loss function corresponds to matching the first moment of the probability distribution since the first moment is informative enough to infer the dissociation rate $k$.
-In principle, the loss function can be extended to include higher moments~\citep{mottes2026gradient}, for example to determine the system volume from the variance in the molecule number.
+This loss function matches the first moments of the distribution, which is sufficient to infer the dissociation rate~$k$, if the remaining parameters (such as the total molecule numbers and system volume) are fixed.
+In principle, the loss function can be extended to include higher moments, for example to infer the system volume from the variance of the molecule number.

-The loss~$\mathcal{L}(k)$ obtained from stochastic simulations agrees well with the loss computed by numerical integration of the corresponding Master equation (Fig.~\ref{fig:bima_overview_step}c, see Supplementary Material Section IA for the exact solution of the Master equation).
-Using the three gradient estimators, we evaluate the gradient of the loss ${\rm d} \mathcal{L} / {\rm d} \log k$ and its uncertainty via a multi-sample estimate (Fig.~\ref{fig:bima_overview_step}d--f).
-Each gradient estimate is obtained by averaging gradient samples of 2000 independent stochastic trajectories.
-The reported mean and uncertainty (data points and error bars in Fig.~\ref{fig:bima_overview_step}d--f) are computed from~50 such gradient estimates.
-We find that all three methods recover the correct gradient on average, but differ substantially in their uncertainty: The GS-ST estimator yields a low-variance gradient estimate at high temperature (light blue data points in Fig.~\ref{fig:bima_overview_step}d), but its variance increases markedly as $\tau$ is reduced (dark blue data points), especially at large dissociation rates~$k$, where the error bars exceed the plotted $y$-range ($\sigma({\rm d} \mathcal{L}/{\rm d} \log k) \sim 10^{10}$).
-The SF~estimator shows a level of uncertainty comparable to that of GS-ST at low temperature over most of the parameter range, but, in contrast to GS-ST, it does not exhibit diverging variance at high dissociation rates.
-Like the GS-ST estimator, the AP estimator also shows increased variance at large~$k$; however, its uncertainty remains well above that of SF while still below the diverging variance of GS-ST at low temperature.
+The loss~$\mathcal{L}(k)$ obtained from the Gillespie simulations agrees well with the loss computed from the exact solution of the Master equation (Fig.~\ref{fig:bima_overview_step}c, see Appendix \ref{APsec:bima}).
+Using the three gradient estimators, we evaluate the gradient of the loss function, ${\rm d} \mathcal{L} / {\rm d} \log k$, and its uncertainty via a multi-sample estimate (Fig.~\ref{fig:bima_overview_step}d--f, see Supplementary Material Section~\ref{SMsec:sso__loss_gradient}).
+Specifically, each gradient estimate is obtained by averaging gradients estimated from 100 independent stochastic trajectories; mean and standard deviation (data points and error bars in Fig.~\ref{fig:bima_overview_step}d--f) are then computed across 10 such estimates.
+We find that all three methods recover the correct gradient on average, but differ substantially in their uncertainty.
+The GS-ST estimator yields a low-variance gradient estimate at high temperature (light blue data points in Fig.~\ref{fig:bima_overview_step}d), but its variance increases markedly as $\tau$ is reduced (dark blue data points), especially for small and high dissociation rates.
+The error bars significantly exceed the plotted $y$-range ($\sigma({\rm d} \mathcal{L}/{\rm d} \log k) \sim 10^{10}$).
+The SF~and AP~estimators show higher uncertainty than GS-ST at high temperature across the entire parameter range, but unlike GS-ST at low temperature, they do not exhibit diverging variance.
+Between SF and AP, SF yields the lower-variance gradient estimates.